bheema-bhx/google-maps-clustering/README.md

 Intially the map loaded based on user location , for all specified fuctionalities just zoom out the map.

 Note : This map getting data from json file.
+Here you can use remote json feed also.
+I tested this app with api v3 , for api v2 you need to change some code.